 Vice Chair Policy

-Having recently completed his PhD in metrology for additive manufacturing, Adam has just begun his new role as a research fellow at the University of Nottingham.
-Adam’s research interests sit within the fields of surface metrology and X-ray computed tomography, focussed on measurement for advanced manufacturing processes.
-In addition to sitting on the SfL committee, in his spare time Adam acts as a volunteer organiser and social media co-ordinator for his constituency Labour party (Erewash).
+Adam is a research fellow at the University of Nottingham working in dimensional and surface metrology, focussed on developing measurement technologies for advanced manufacturing processes.
+In addition to sitting on the SfL committee, in his spare time Adam acts as a volunteer organiser and social media co-ordinator for his constituency Labour party (Erewash) and stood in the 2019 general election as the Labour candidate for Amber Valley.

 Vice Chair Membership